-Most dermal filler brands sell syringes containing 1ml of filler, but how much is used comes down to the type of treatment and result you want.
+Most dermal filler brands sell syringes containing 1ml of filler, but how much is used comes down to the type of treatment, your practitioners professional opinion and the kind of result you want.
 Let's take a look...

 How much filler do I need?